KiqueGar/Tetris-Game/README.md

 ## Known bugs
 - Zone color is assigned as the first falling block appends to its zone, therefore, it is possible to have the same color in more than 1 zone.
+- Sometimes a line fails to score after canceling penalties of no other penalties exist

 ## Future implementations